Ahmedelsa3eed/Ahmedelsa3eed/README.md

 # Ahmed ElSaeed

-## Undergraduate SWE
+## Software Engineer Intern at [Master Micro](https://www.master-micro.com/)
-Undergraduate Computer and Systems Engineering.
+Undergraduate Computer and Systems Engineering at Faculty of Engineering, Alexandria University.
 Developed some web based applications using Java Spring Boot and Angular.
 Passionate about problem solving.
-Seeking an internship in a professional organization to apply my skills and knowledge.
+Seeking an opportunity in a professional organization to apply my skills and knowledge.

 ## Skills and Experience